RIPE-NCC/ripe-database-documentation/docs/23.Appendices/08-Appendix-H--PGP-Authentication-Method.md

 # Appendix H- PGP Authentication Method

 In this section, we provide an example of the PGP authentication method.
-For this example we will start from the beginning, supposing that there is no a previous [mntner object](../RPSL-Object-Types/Descriptions-of-Secondary-Objects/#description-of-the-mntner-object) created.
+For this example we will start from the beginning, supposing that there is no previous [mntner object](../RPSL-Object-Types/Descriptions-of-Secondary-Objects/#description-of-the-mntner-object) created.
 * [Create the first mntner and role object](../Database-Support/Create-First-Role-Mntner/#what-is-a-role-object).
 * Install gpg or a similar tool.
 In this example, gpg will be used. `brew install gpg`